We are specialised in creating world class coatings for multiple purposes. Let's take a look at how we do it:

 A coating for each process

-As we’ve seen the main use of the coating concerns anodes, as cathodes are often used with materials of different composition.
+The main use of the coating is related to the anodes, as cathodes are often built with materials of different composition.

-There are two great families which distinguish the anodic reaction and they are:
+There are two main anodic reaction families and they are:

 The production of Chlorine (Cl2) from solutions containing Chlorides (Cl-) according to the electrochemical reaction: